Storidge/packer-cio/README.md

 aws-c7xl3.json 	- Base install of Centos 7.4 with Storidge CIO for AWS AMI

+aws-u20.json 		- Base install of Ubuntu 20.04 with Storidge CIO for AWS AMI

 aws-u16.json 		- Base install of Ubuntu 16.04 with Storidge CIO for AWS AMI

 aws-u18.json 		- Base install of Ubuntu 18.04 with Storidge CIO for AWS AMI